Essential Insights: Discover Breakthroughs from Bharat Sankirtan Leaders Sanga 2025, Pune

 Support Dharma Renaissance

-Where did the Bharat Sankirtan Leaders Sanga 2025 take place?
+What was the Bharat Sankirtan Leaders Sanga 2025 in Pune?

-What was the primary purpose of the Sanga?
+What was the main purpose of the Sanga?

 The gathering aimed to strengthen Śrīla Prabhupāda’s book distribution mission and sustain the sankirtan spirit in every temple.
-It fostered devotion, coordination, and a culture of service among participants.
+It focused on shared purpose, collaboration, and year-round continuity of distribution efforts.